expo/expo/docs/pages/submit/eas-json.md

 }
 ```

 The JSON object under the `submit` key can contain multiple submit profiles.
 Every submit profile can have an arbitrary name.
-If you run `eas submit` without a profile name specified and you have the `release` profile defined in `eas.json`, it'll be used to configure your submission.
+If you run `eas submit` without a profile name specified and you have the `production` profile defined in `eas.json`, it'll be used to configure your submission.
 If you'd like EAS CLI to pick up another submit profile, you need to specify it with a parameter, e.g. `eas submit --platform ios --profile foobar`.

 The schema of this file looks like this: